madhan77/OpenAI-Project/README.md

    ```
 4. Open the app at the URL shown in the terminal (default `http://localhost:5173`).

+### Accessing the App

+- There is currently no hosted environment for the Wellness Tracker dashboard; use the local development workflow above.
+- Once the frontend dev server is running you can sign in by visiting **http://localhost:5173** in your browser.
+Firebase authentication will redirect you to Google (or any enabled provider) and then back to the dashboard once complete.

 ### Key Files

 - `src/services/apolloClient.ts` configures Apollo Client and targets the backend GraphQL endpoint.